Sunday, December 22, 2024

 1. Measuring Duration

-Duration is a metric that measures how much a bond’s price is expected to change with a 1% change in interest rates.
+Duration is a metric that measures how much a security’s price is expected to change with a 1% change in interest rates.
 Securities with longer maturities and lower coupon rates are more sensitive to interest rate changes, meaning their prices fluctuate more when rates move.
 Duration helps investors assess interest rate risk and manage their bond portfolios effectively.

 How to Invest in Bonds